-Parents are required to supply their infant with diapers, diaper cream and baby wipes.
-In the event that the infant's supply runs out HMS will charge a monthly fee (for any part of the month) of \$10 for baby wipes and \$35 for diapers until the supply is replenished by the parents.
-Parents will be notified when their supply is running low.
+Parents are required to supply their infant and toddler with diapers, diaper cream\ and baby wipes.
+In the event that the child's supply runs out HMS will charge a monthly fee (for any part of the month) of \$10 for baby wipes and \$35 for diapers until the supply is replenished by the parents.
+Parents will be notified when their supply is running low via Brightwheel and/or in person at pick up or drop off.